Hotels near Diamond Crystal Park

 Which hotels near Diamond Crystal Park offer free breakfast?

-Which hotels near Diamond Crystal Park have a pool?
+Which hotels near Diamond Crystal Park have an outdoor pool?

 Which hotels near Diamond Crystal Park offer free parking?